jasonmccreary/blog-posts/2012-10-09-install-apache-php-mysql-mac-os-x.md

 ***OS X Mavericks Update:** I added steps for existing installs which **upgraded** to Mac OS X Mavericks.
 For new installs of Apache, PHP, and MySQL on Mac OS X Mavericks, continue reading.*

 I have installed Apache, PHP, and MySQL on Mac OS X since Leopard.
 Each time doing so by hand.
 Each version of Mac OS X having some minor difference.
-This post serves as much for my own record as to outline how to install Apache, MySQL, and PHP for a local development environment on Mac OS X ~~Mountain Lion~~ Mavericks.
+This post serves as much for my own record as to outline how to install Apache, MySQL, and PHP for a local development environment on Mac OS X <s>Mountain Lion</s> Mavericks.

 I am aware of the several packages available, notably [MAMP][1].
 These packages help get you started quickly.
 But they forego the learning experience and, as most developers report, eventually break.
 Personally, the choice to do it myself has proven invaluable.